 Zhang is actually best friends with Joy- which I’m pretty sure contributed to her willingness to assist!
 She had a small workshop and once supplied garments to Taiwanese clothing brands.
 Unfortunately, Zhang lost these clients due to overall increasing production costs in factories in China.

 Vivian & I had our first meeting with Zhang at our favorite bakery/pastry shop.
 Joy introduced us, and after casually chatting, we immediately got to work- right there on the patio, Zhang pulled out her measuring tape, we showed her our sketches, and that was the start of our amazing relationship with her & her team.

-Zhang works with a team of two, a pattern maker, and a tailor, to render carefully constructed BagLady Garments.
+Zhang works with a small team, to render carefully constructed BagLady Garments.
 She goes the extra mile for us- sometimes literally driving out to our town if for some reason we can’t make it to her workshop.